Skip to main content

 Bridging the Empathy Gap Through Social-Emotional Learning (SEL)

-Social-Emotional Learning (SEL) provides an excellent framework for fostering empathy in students.
+Social-emotional learning (SEL) provides an excellent framework for fostering empathy in students.
 SEL programs are designed to help students develop self-awareness, self-control, and interpersonal skills that are vital for school, work, and life success.
-Sekolah Pelita Harapan (SPH) implements SEL in their curriculum, helping students build empathy, compassion, and active listening skills.
+Sekolah Pelita Harapan (SPH) implements SEL in its curriculum, helping students build empathy, compassion, and active listening skills.

 At SPH, SEL is integrated into everyday learning through group activities, discussions on emotions, and role-playing scenarios that allow students to step into another person’s shoes.
 Our school emphasizes a holistic education approach, equipping students with academic knowledge and the emotional and social tools needed to thrive in today’s world.

 The result?
-A generation of students who are intellectually capable, emotionally intelligent, and ready to make the world a better place through empathy and leadership.
+A generation of intellectually capable, emotionally intelligent students and ready to make the world a better place through empathy and leadership.
 As an international school in Indonesia, Sekolah Pelita Harapan provides a holistic education that shapes students to thrive academically, socially, and emotionally in a global context.

 Discover more about Sekolah Pelita Harapan and how our SEL approach nurtures students to become well-rounded, empathetic individuals.
 Contact us today to learn how SPH can support your child’s growth!